AryRubi/CesarCipher/PokeFinder/README.md

 While the file "Pokemon_GUI_BETA.py" is the GUI of the program.

-This is my first end-to-end Python project which has involved extracting data, cleaning the data, organizing the data, querying the data via Python and making the GUI
+This is my first end-to-end Python project which has involved extracting data, cleaning the data, organizing the data, querying the data via Python and making the GUI.